peoplesoftninja/pythonBeyondBasics/prerequisites.md

 ## What are  position arguments, default arguments,keyword arguments, *args and **kwargs

+* When we define a function it has parameters and we call the function we pass arguments.
+* Arguments can be of many types like Position, Keyword, default
 * Position argumens are simply arguments the values are passed by position
 * keyword argument are same arguments like above but values are passed with the name or keyword, so the position does not matter
 * default argument are those in which there is a default value for the argument which is taken when no value is passed